BaLaurent/Binance_Historical_Technical_Analysis/README.md

 First run getDatasFromBinance.py then run taFromBinanceDatas.py

 # Alternative Usage :
-you can also simply run DownloadDatasThenDoesTa.py that will do both downloading the historical datas and then assign technical indicators in one file
+You can also simply run DownloadDatasThenDoesTa.py that will do both downloading the historical datas and then assign technical indicators in one file